WH: Trump was 'exhausted' when he said 'Islamic extremism'

 "Just an exhausted guy," the senior White House official said.

-According to the White House,the President hadn't gotten much sleep.
+According to the White House, the 70-year-old President hadn't gotten much sleep.
 He edited the speech with his aides during the 14-hour journey from Washington, White House press secretary Sean Spicer said, and spent the remainder of the flight reading newspapers, an aide said.

+Asked on Air Force One about the President's fatigue, Secretary of State Rex Tillerson told reporters Monday, "He's doing better than I am.
+And he's got a few years on me."